vipinnarayane/California-Housing-Price-Prediction/README.md

 ## Project Workflow
 ### 1. Load the Data
--**Task**: Read the "Housing.csv" file into the program and print the first few rows to understand the dataset's structure.
+- **Task**: Read the "Housing.csv" file into the program and print the first few rows to understand the dataset's structure.
--**Outcome**: Extracted input features (X) and output target (y) from the dataset.
+- **Outcome**: Extracted input features (X) and output target (y) from the dataset.

 ### 1. Data Preprocessing